Install and set up Office on an iPhone or iPad

-Set up Office apps for the first time:
+Set up Office for iOS

 Tap Turn on Notifications to enable alerts or Not Now to opt out.

-Tip: After you sign in, your account is automatically added to the other Office apps installed on your iOS device.
+After you sign in, your account is automatically added to the other Office apps installed on your iOS device.

 If you're using OneNote, tap Settings > Accounts.

-Choose the cloud service that you want to add.
+Then choose the cloud service that you want to add.